-US Partner: The National Perinatal Information Center/Quality Analytic Services (NPIC/QAS), the lead organization, is a non-profit research and informational center devoted to the development of knowledge in the area of perinatal health.
+US Partner: The National Perinatal Information Center (NPIC), the lead organization, is a non-profit research and informational center devoted to the development of knowledge in the area of perinatal health.
 They join with Care New England, a health care system with a full range of perinatal, pediatric, and medical-surgical inpatient and outpatient services, Lifespan with a similar array of services serving Rhode Island and the Southern Massachusetts, and Stanley Street Treatment and Resources, who provides a full array of HIV services to high-risk individuals.

 Russian Partner: The Samara Oblast Ministry of Health will serve as the lead Russian institution for the new partnership.
 The Togliatti City Health Department, oblast and city AIDS Centers, and several other health and social service institutions will also collaborate to develop a fully integrated model of prevention, care, treatment, and social support services to people living with HIV/AIDS in Samara Oblast, Russia.